wellyshen/react-cool-starter/README.md

 I use the following folder/file structure:

 ```
- |- containers
+ |- pages
     |- AsyncRouteComponent
        |- index.js            // Wrap the route component as async component
        |- RouteComponent.js   // The route component
 ```

 The `index.js` will be: